diexban/AWS-Solution-for-A-Web-Application/README.md

 Image reference: [AWS Blog](https://aws.amazon.com/blogs/architecture/disaster-recovery-dr-architecture-on-aws-part-iii-pilot-light-and-warm-standby/).

 ## Task #2
-For task number two, I could convert my structure into Terraform code and store it in a GitHub repository.
+For task number two, I would convert my structure into Terraform code and store it in a GitHub repository.
 I could create a variables.tf file with environment-specific and client-specific .tfvars files so we can reuse the main.tf file in different situations.
 This would solve any reusability issues that might arise.
 I would also structure my project with modules to avoid any unnecessary duplication.

 ## Infrastructure as Code with Terraform